harithawi/ZipPdfPassCracker/README.md

 # ZipPdfPassCracker
-This is a simple python3 script fo perform password attack to creack the password of pdf and zip files
+This is a simple python3 script for perform password attack on pdf and zip files to crack the password.

-How to install requirement
+How to install requirements

     pip3 install -r requirement.txt